By Mehmet Kurtkaya, Published on November 16, 2018 Updated April 14, 2019

 Ut/Utu=sun and e=raise, using agglutination, additive property of Sumerian Utu'e= Utu+e=Sun+Raise= Sunrise

-So the derivation of the word is by addition of two words, exactly like in English, addition of sun and rise, hence sunrise.
+So the Sumerian word is formed through addition of two words, exactly like in English, sun and rise, hence sunrise.

 Let us add these words An (sky)+ Ut (sun) +Il (rise) > Anutil which is the same as the Greek word for sunrise and East: Anatole.